 What is Synthetic Biology?

 Synthetic biology is a term that is used to describe the convergence of biotechnology and engineering.
-The dramatic cost decreases in our ability to read and write DNA (sequence and synthesize), combined with increasing capabilities in automation and informatics has catalyzed a new sub-industry within biotechnology....
+The dramatic cost decreases in our ability to read and write DNA (sequence and synthesize), combined with increasing capabilities in automation and informatics has catalyzed a new sub-industry within biotechnology.
+Synthetic biology utilizes high-throughput combinatorial approaches to quickly evolve living systems to make new drugs, foods,...
 Read more

-I came across this article today in GEN --and to me its a sign, the tip of the iceberg, of what is going to be developed in the future, and be available to the public (and therefore, grocery stores everywhere)---"New HIV Self-Test Wins $2.6M Gates Foundation Grant Atomo Diagnostics has won a $2.6 million grant from the Bill & Melinda Gates Foundation toward developing a rapid diagnostic test for human immunodeficiency virus (HIV) designed to enable people in developing countries to test themselves.
-By developing an affordable, reliable, and simple HIV self-test, Atomo and the...
+I came across this article today in GEN --and to me its a sign, the tip of the iceberg, of what is going to be developed in the future, and be available to the public (and therefore, grocery stores everywhere)--- "New HIV Self-Test Wins $2.6M Gates Foundation Grant Atomo Diagnostics has won a $2.6 million grant from the Bill & Melinda Gates Foundation toward developing a rapid diagnostic test for human immunodeficiency virus (HIV) designed to enable people in developing countries to test themselves.
+By developing an affordable, reliable, and simple HIV self-test, Atomo and the Foundation reason, patient populations...
 Read more

 The brain is a tricky organ to treat, being both important and complex!
 Not like the appendix for example, which is as close to disposable as you can get as far as internal organs are concerned.
 To add to the trickiness the body has a barrier system to protect the brain from "intruders" whether harmful or beneficial, making delivering a drug to the brain somewhat akin to storming a castle.